Campus Job Descriptions

 - Assist with the training and supervision of student employees.

 - Assist students in setting up payment options.

-- Assist the records analyst with review, evaluation, and processing of high school transcripts including entering ACT, SAT and compass test scores into the BANNER system.
+- Assist the records analyst with review, evaluation, and processing of high school transcripts including entering ACT, SAT, and test scores into the BANNER system.

 - Assume all other reasonable professional duties and responsibilities as assigned by the supervisor.

 - There are additional primary and backup responsibilities for enrollment management specialists.
-A, B, C, and D. If the position is classified as position A, then all job responsibilities listed below as A would be primary, all other duties would be backup responsibilities.
+A, B, and C. If the position is classified as position A, then all job responsibilities listed below as A would be primary, all other duties would be backup responsibilities.

 - A. 1.
 Prepare in-house reports each semester, including “I” to “F” report, and any other needed reports.

 - A. 2.
 Maintain Student Service Center budget and purchase orders as requested.